The Spirits at 17 Hundred 90 Restaurant and Inn

 Legend has it, though, that even though Anna threw herself from a third story window, she actually lived in room 101 when she was alive.
 There have been reports of the deadbolt to that room locking from the inside when the room is empty.
 Only the manager’s master key can lock or unlock this door from the outside of the room.

-There are other entities present at 17 Hundred 90 besides Anna, however.
+There are other entities present at 17 Hundred 90 restaurant and Inn besides Anna, however.
 There is another female entity that is said to haunt the kitchen.
 Legend has it that she was a practitioner of Voodoo.
 There seem to be electrical anomalies in this area and extending out into the lounge, where electronic equipment will be malfunction and batteries will be quickly drained of energy.
 This same equipment works fine anywhere else in the hotel.

 Guests often report odd noises and voices that seem to have no source, and a few have left early because they saw apparitions in their rooms at night.
 There is even a story where a guest reported an uneasy and foreboding feeling outside a second floor linen closet.
 A housekeeper later told the person that she had been having recurring dreams of a man in 18th Century dress walking through that particular closet door.